cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - https://github.com/statiqdev/Statiq.Framework - found Wyam (the older version of this) accidentally thru an older Scott Hanselman post https://www.hanselman.com/blog/ExploringWyamANETStaticSiteContentGenerator.aspx and thought it might be worth review - I haven't looked at too much static site generation code so this could be useful.

 ## Notes

+6/8/2020

+First version of the Menu Editor is in place and the generation is now using this - nicely simple since the current menu implementation is just a flexbox of links - originally I thought about reworking this to something 'more' but this style has grown on me, still needs consideration for mobile but...
+Added basic help.

+Fixed a bug in moving folders in posts where a new parent folder wasn't created when needed.

+First use of the Special Page bracket codes in the Subscribe page - worked well.
+Updated the help to the bracket codes to reflect this.

 6/6/2020